-&lt;sup>6 For example, in July 1998 Wired Magazine had over 75 registered ".com" domain names and Amazon.com had registered dozens of names such as amazonfilms.com or amazonkids.com.
+6 For example, in July 1998 Wired Magazine had over 75 registered '.com' domain names and Amazon.com had registered dozens of names such as amazonfilms.com or amazonkids.com.

-&lt;sup>7 From a price of \$35 a year com, net and org domains now sell for as low as \$8.95 a year and Network Solutions has gone from an monopoly to having about 47.5 percent of the market in two years (Author's research).
+7 From a price of \$35 a year com, net, and org domains now sell for as low as \$6.95 a year and Network Solutions has gone from a monopoly to less than 50% of market share in two years (author's research).